primer/css/pages/css/getting-started/index.md

 ### Before you start

-Primer CSS packages require npm version 3 or above.
-You can check what version you have by running `npm -v`.
-If you have a version that's older than 3.0, you can update it by running `npm install npm@latest -g`.
+Primer CSS requires npm version 3 or above.
+You can check which version you have by running `npm -v`.
+If you have a version that's older than 3.0, you can update it with `npm install npm@latest -g`.
 For more info, read the [npm install docs](https://docs.npmjs.com/getting-started/installing-node).

 ### Initialize npm project